omaro-dev/AWS-Automation/README.md

 # AWS-Automation
-Repository for Automating AWS with Python
+Repository for Automating AWS taks with Python